michami/MBR/README.md

 Obviously, health potions are something all adventurers would want, but might not be able to afford, so you may want to roll on the likelihood that your PC could have afforded to purchase any before going on the adventure.
 If you fail the roll, there's no point rolling again later, since you already decided they don't have the item.

-This has the benefit of not having to keep track of an inventory, since S&S is designed to be paperless.
+This has the benefit of not having to keep track of an inventory, since Ember is designed to be paperless.

 ### Healing